charles-m-doan/distinction-space/content/Supportive/On_Costs.md

 ---

 ## III.
-The Cost of Accepting the MAF
+The Cost of Accepting the DC

-Accepting the MAF is not cost-free.
+Accepting the DC is not cost-free.
 It eliminates entire classes of concepts, intuitions, and aspirations that are deeply entrenched in philosophical and scientific practice.

 These eliminations are not optional.
 They follow directly from the constitutive constraints.